KankakeeCommunityCollege/recover-newsroom/_posts/2024-12-11-kcc-receives-job-training-economic-development-grant.md

 For more information, or to apply for grant funds, visit [www.kcc.edu/workforceservices/wioa-scholarship/](http://www.kcc.edu/workforceservices/wioa-scholarship/).

-Sidebar:

-**CompTIA certifications**
+**CompTIA certifications at KCC**

-Kankakee Community College offers training and certification exams from CompTIA®.
+KCC offers training and certification exams from CompTIA®.
 It’s the starting point for a career in information technology.
 Students can progress through several options:

 * CompTIA Tech+
 * CompTIA A+ Core 1